Machinery of Government changes: A guide

 3. It is prudent where a gaining agency is relying on a losing agency to continue to undertake transferred functions to be made with the authority of the gaining agency for future payments.
 This could be done via email using words similar to below:

-I [name] as Accountable Authority of [agency] authorise, to the extent that such authority is necessary, including from XX XXXX 201X (date of MoG announcement), the relevant officials of the Department of XXX to continue to make payments, consistent with programme obligations and other relevant policy decisions on behalf of the [programme or function description] until the transfer of functions between our agencies is completed.
+I [name] as Accountable Authority of [agency] authorise, to the extent that such authority is necessary, including from XX XXXX 201X (date of MoG announcement), the relevant officials of the Department of XXX to continue to make payments, consistent with program obligations and other relevant policy decisions on behalf of the [program or function description] until the transfer of functions between our agencies is completed.

 4. Affected agencies need to review their outcome statements within the first 72 hours of the MoG being announced to determine if changes are required (see Financial Management – other issues page for more information).